ENCCS/openfoam/content/handson.rst

  # Reconstruct fields of the parallel case
  reconstructPar -fileHandler collated -latestTime

-Some stuff worth noting here:
+Some points worth noting here:

 - Mesh generation is performed in parallel;